1 Changing the size of MySQL buffers

 appropriate rows can be fetched directly.
 If separate single-column

-indexes exist on col1
+indexes exist on col1 and col2, the optimizer decides

 which index will find fewer rows and uses that index to fetch the rows.